Table of Contents Show

 If you do the math, visiting all Mighty attractions in one trip will cost you more than $150.
 This is where a national park annual pass comes in handy.

-The “America the Beautiful” pass costs $80 and is valid for a year, which means it will save you a lot of money if you plan on visiting a lot of national parks.
+The “America the Beautiful” pass costs $80 and is valid for a year, which means it will save you a lot of money if you plan on visiting a lot of national parks or trails like the Spanish National Historic Trail.

-Did we leave out any of your favorite Utah National parks?
+Did we leave out any of your favorites?
 Tell us in the comments.